 Figure 1/H.460.6 – Initial Extended Fast Connect exchange

-Note that the EFC acceptance and acceptance fastStart can be returned in any message up to and including the CONNECT message.
+Note that the EFC acceptance and acceptance fastStart can be returned in any message up to and including the CONNECT message, but the identical acceptance should not be repeated in any subsequent message.

 4.2.1 Master/slave determination

 Parties supporting Extended Fast Connect should use the H.245 tunnel to carry out master/slave negotiation.
 For the initial Fast Connect exchange, the caller (sender of the SETUP with proposals) shall be considered the slave, and the called party (acceptor of proposals) shall act as the master.
 Although this convention will suffice for simple A-to-B calls, it can lead to complications in more complex call scenarios.

+Different implementations may process fastStart elements and tunnelled H.245 messages in different orders.
+EFC proposals or acceptances shall not be included in any H.225.0 message that carries an H.245 MasterSlaveDeterminationAck message that conveys a change in master/slave status.
+Doing so could lead to temporary confusion about which party is master and how to respond to the EFC elements.

 4.2.2 Capabilities exchange